PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab16_Client_Testing_of_Wireframe_Prototypes.md

 Want to record your demo?
 Recording a walkthrough of your wireframe prototype can be easily done for Windows OS using the microsoft game bar: press **Windows Key + G" and record your prototype.
  </div>

-**When you are finished, upload your video file to github and evidence it in your work- and learning-log!**
+**When you are finished, upload your prototype; project files/editor files & an interactive demo, and HCAI design doc to github and evidence it in your work- and learning-log!**

-Suprise, Bram & Zhanna are the clients!

 ## 2) In-Class Discussion